S3 / Client / put_object

 • If your bucket uses the bucket owner enforced setting for Object Ownership, ACLs are disabled and no longer affect permissions.
 All objects written to the bucket by any account will be owned by the bucket owner.

 • Directory buckets - For directory buckets, you must make requests for this API operation to the Zonal endpoint.
-These endpoints support virtual-hosted-style requests in the format ``https://bucket_name.s3express-az_id---region.amazonaws.com.rproxy.goskope.com/key-name ``.
+These endpoints support virtual-hosted-style requests in the format ``https://bucket-name---s3express-zone-id---region-code.amazonaws.com.rproxy.goskope.com/key-name ``.
 Path-style requests are not supported.
-For more information, see Regional and Zonal endpoints in the Amazon S3 User Guide.
+For more information about endpoints in Availability Zones, see Regional and Zonal endpoints for directory buckets in Availability Zones in the Amazon S3 User Guide.
+For more information about endpoints in Local Zones, see Available Local Zone for directory buckets in the Amazon S3 User Guide.

 Amazon S3 is a distributed system.
 If it receives multiple write requests for the same object simultaneously, it overwrites all but the last object written.
 However, Amazon S3 provides features that can modify this behavior: